Snooz82/robotframework-datadriver/example/Simple/README.md

 The built-in `robot` command arguments `--include` and `--exclude` cannot be used for this purpose because they build the list of test cases to be executed prior to loading any libraries such as DataDriver.
 Even the `--prerunmodifier` does not precede the build list, so the best approach is to avoid the use of the built-in filtering.

-Fortunately it is very straightforward to implement a simple filter for tags specified in the data by including one or more `--variable` arguments.
-Each time the `includeTag` variable is set on the command line, the value will be used to apply a filter so that only rows with a tag in the `includeTag` filters will be executed.
+Fortunately it is very straightforward to implement a simple filter for tags specified in the data by including the --include_tags option when initializing the DataDriver library.
+The value supplied is a single string representing a comma-delimited list of tags to be included from the `[Tags]` field of the data.
+The tags are case-sensitive.
+The list will be used to apply a filter so that only rows with a tag in the included_tags filter will be executed.

+To determine these tags from the command line, use a `--variable` argument.
+The `includeTag` variable is set on the command line,

 ## Example:
-This illustrates how to use the tag filter feature with a single tag.
+This illustrates how to use the tag filter feature with two tags.

 ### Data file:
 |*** Test Cases ***|${message}|[Documentation]|[Tags]|